yellowmessenger/documentation/cookbooks/transfer_chat.md

 ---
-id: joining-streams
+id: transfer-chat
-title: Joining Streams
+title: Agent augmentation
-description: How to hydrate documents by joining multiple streams.
+description: Transfer a chat to an agent
 ---